ucbpi/puppet-iptables/README.markdown

 This class handles the setup of the iptables concat target, and the initial fragments required for iptables to operate, such as the commit line.

+This class also contains variables used by classes and defines under the iptables::ipv4 namespace, such as information about builtin chains for iptables.

 ###Defined Types

+####Define: `iptables::ipv4::chain`

+Handles setting up our iptables chain entry in our iptables file.
+Called by `iptables::ipv4::rule` exclusively.

+**Parameters for `iptables::ipv4::chain`:**

+#####`comment`

+**Deprecated**: This parameter will be removed in a future version

+a string comment to place above the chain entry in the iptables file.

+#####`policy`:

+the default policy for the chain. if not specified, the default value is 'ACCEPT'

 ####Define: `iptables::ipv4::rule`